-.With fall fast approaching, I feel excited about this season’s fruit bounty and the countless possibilities it offers those, who love to bake or make jams and preserves.
+.With fall fast approaching, I feel excited about this season’s fruit bounty and the countless possibilities in baking and jam or preserve making.
 The fall fruits: plums, pears, apples, figs, cranberries, persimmons are delicious and juicy, full of diverse flavors and rich in nutrients and antioxidants that slow aging and help protect from cancer.

 Shorter and cooler autumn days are perfectly conducive to spending more time indoors, making our creative ideas come to life.
 Saying goodbye to barbecues and bonfires on the beach, we are slowly coming back to the regular rhythm of life, tapering the intake of raw produce and cooking more food at home.
 Our meals are becoming more grounding and substantial, suitable for the cooler weather, as we remember that eating with the seasons is healthier and keeps us more energized.